zotbins/ZotbinsCore/docs/swarch.md

 We use [ESP-IDF](https://idf.espressif.com) (Integrated Development Framework) to build ZotBins core into a format that we can flash onto the ESP-32 controllers.
 ESP-IDF uses [CMake](https://cmake.org), a build system which allows us to manage a large number of files and interacting parts with ease.

 ESP-IDF uses [components](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html) to organize the individual parts of a total system.
 ESP-IDF provides a large number of native components, and when we write code to interface with peripherals, we make our own components to keep the codebase organized.
-As of now, having just freshly implemented most of our peripherals, most of the code lies in the TaskComponent, which is intended to keep only RTOS task-related code.
-In the future, for example, the code related to collecting images would be in a "camera" or "CameraTask" component; the code related to collecting usage data would be in a "usage" or "UsageTask" component, etc. Components such as "hx711" or "ultrasonic" contain external code that others have written that we use to interface with the ZotBin's peripherals.